Information for Awarding Bodies

 You must recognise that where an assessor or verifier has achieved a relevant qualification then there is no stipulation for them to repeat with the most current version.

-Where assessment is undertaken by employers, please see employer direct model of assessment.
+Where assessment is undertaken by employers, please see the employer direct model of assessment section.

 If you require any clarification on assessor and verifier competence, please contact your designated Accreditation Manager